Thermal Protection System Engineer (TPS)

 The Role

-The Sr. Thermal Protection System Engineer (TPS) will lead the design, analysis, and implementation of the critical heat shield technology for our Deployable Aerobrake and Carryall vehicle.
+The Thermal Protection System Engineer (TPS) will work on the the design, analysis, and implementation of the critical heat shield technology for the thermal protection system of our Carryall reentry vehicle.
 This role sits at the intersection of high-temperature materials science, aerothermal analysis, and mechanical design.
 You will own the primary barrier that allows our vehicles to survive the extreme environments of re-entry, turning the "impossible" physics of returning from orbit into a repeatable, reusable operation.

-You will work closely with our VP of Engineering, mechanical team, and the GNC team to architect a TPS that is not only robust enough to handle hypersonic heat fluxes but flexible enough to stow and deploy on orbit.
-This is a hands-on technical leadership role for someone who is ready to take ownership of a flight-critical subsystem from concept through to flight qualification and recovery.
+You will work closely with engineering leadership and the mechanical engineering team, to work on and architect a TPS that is robust enough to handle hypersonic heat fluxes and flexible enough to stow and deploy on orbit.
+This is a hands-on technical IC role for someone who is ready to take ownership of a flight-critical subsystem from design through to flight qualification.

 Responsibilities

-• Lead TPS Architecture: Define the thermal protection strategy for the Deployable Aerobrake and Carryall vehicle, selecting materials and stack-ups that balance thermal performance, mass, and mechanical flexibility.
+• TPS Architecture: Define the thermal protection strategy for the thermal protection system of the Carryall vehicle, selecting materials and stack-ups that balance thermal performance, mass, and mechanical flexibility.

 • Aerothermal Analysis: Perform and guide high-fidelity aeroheating analysis (CFD) and thermal response modeling to validate specifications and predict performance under re-entry loads.

-• Design for Manufacturability: Oversee the transition from theoretical design to flight hardware, managing vendor relationships for high-temperature fabrics, coatings, and insulation.
+• Design for Manufacturability: Oversee the transition from theoretical design to flight hardware, managing vendor relationships for TPS materials including fabrics, thermal barriers, and adhesives.

-• Validation & Verification: Develop and execute the verification plan for the TPS subsystem, ensuring all requirements are met prior to flight.
+• Validation & Verification: Develop and support the verification plan for the TPS subsystem, ensuring all requirements are met prior to flight.

 Qualifications